Coal News We love to talk!

 In a letter dated June 22 to IOCL General Manager Amarendra Kumar, PESO asked him to intimate oil companies not to allow such vehicles for doorstep delivery of fuel because the act of supply of petroleum products is "illegal and fraught with danger" to the public and property in the absence of guidelines pertaining to safety and procedures.
 Gupta, however, counters that MyPetrolPump's refuelling tankers are built and tested and certified by PESO as listed in its website.

-- Oil ministry slaps $250-mn profit petroleum penalty on Reliance Industries Read more
+- Government to slap additional penalty of $578 million on Reliance Industries Read more